-Every morning dozens of locals set out to hunt for whale sharks; Not to kill or harm them, but to lure them close to shore so people can swim with them.
-In an almost ritualistic way, the locals guide the sharks from a canoe close to shore for the tourists to see.
-There are [typically] 3-5 whale sharks filter feeding while swimming very slowly in large circles.
-All of the sharks are focused on food and completely ignore humans and the other fish in the water.
+Every morning dozens of locals set out to “hunt” for whale sharks, not to kill or harm them, but to lure them close to shore.
+At the same time, canoes with 6-10 people each make their way into deeper water to meet these gentle giants.
+Typically, 3-5 whale sharks filter feed, swimming very slowly in large circles.
+The sharks are focused on food and completely ignore humans.